carla-simulator/carla/Docs/python_api.md

 The client returns the state of the traffic light affecting this vehicle according to last tick.
 The method does not call the simulator.
 If no traffic light is currently affecting the vehicle, returns <b>green</b>.
     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
 - <a name="carla.Vehicle.is_at_traffic_light"></a>**<font color="#7fb800">is_at_traffic_light</font>**(<font color="#00a6ed">**self**</font>)
+Vehicles will be affected by a traffic light when the light is red and the vehicle is inside its bounding box.
 The client returns whether a traffic light is affecting this vehicle according to last tick (it does not call the simulator).
-Vehicles will be affected by a traffic light or traffic sign when inside its trigger volume.
     - **Return:** _bool_
 - <a name="carla.Vehicle.set_autopilot"></a>**<font color="#7fb800">set_autopilot</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**enabled**=True</font>)
 Turns on/off this vehicle's server-side autopilot.
 When autopilot mode is on, the vehicle will be conducted by the traffic manager client-side.